President's Cabinet 2017-18

 James "Jim" Cooper is Vice President for Finance and Administration at Virginia Wesleyan University.
 He earned a Bachelor of Business Administration from Temple University and a Master of Business Administration from La Salle University.

-Cooper previously served as Associate Vice President for Finance at Arcadia University, where he oversaw accounting and auxiliary functions, including food service, bookstore and conference services.
+Cooper previously served as Associate Vice President for Finance at Arcadia University, where he oversaw accounting and auxiliary functions, including food service, University Store and conference services.
 Prior to Arcadia, he worked for 16 years at Ursinus College, serving as Associate Vice President for Finance and Controller.
 He was responsible for the oversight, development, and management of Ursinus's financial policies and procedures.
 He also served as Director of Accounting and Budgets at La Salle University as well as several healthcare financial positions early in his career.

 Cooper is a native of the Philadelphia suburbs and is an avid fan of the Phillies and Eagles.
 He is the proud father of two daughters, Emily and Katie.